santolinf/liveProject-refactoring-to-react-hooks/Milestone1.md

 The new `Select` component was created by copying the elements built inside the existing `buildSelect()` function of `DashboardShell.js`.

-The new React component makes an HTML select highly reusable by other components by parameterizing the _id_ and _label_ so that multiple selects can appear on the same rendered page, and parameterizing the _options_ and _onChange_ listener so that menu option values can be passed externally.
+The new React component makes an HTML select highly reusable to other components by parameterizing the _id_ and _label_ so that multiple selects can appear on the same rendered page, and parameterizing the _options_ and _onChange_ listener so that menu option values can be passed externally.